-X Recommendations How MRL satisfies the Recommendations nciple 1 - Lay solid foundations for mana Re commendation 1.1: MRL Corporate Governance Document: Board Charter sted entity should disclose: Compliant with ASX√Recommendations√VDocument availableOn Group's website (a) the respective roles and responsibilities of its board and management; and The Board Charter defines the role of the Board as approving the strategic direction of the Group, overseeing good governance practices and guiding and monitoring the performance of KMP, which includes the Board itself, for the benefit of all stakeholders (b) those matters expressly reserved for The Board Charter assigns responsibility to the Board for: the board and those delegated to management. setting the principles for safe and ethical behaviour of all MRL employees; establishing the direction, strategies and financial objectives for the Group; monitoring compliance with regulatory requirements; and supervision of the implementation of the policies, strategies and financial objectives s out above.
+ASX Recommendations How MRL satisfies the Recommendations 5 Principle 1 - Lay solid foundations for manager ment and oversight Recommendation 1.1: A listed entity should disclose: MRL Corporate Governance Document: Board C Charter (a) the respective roles and responsibilities of its board and management; and Compliant with ASX Recommendations V Document available On the Group's website (b) those matters expressly reserved for the board and those delegated to management. establishing the directionmonitoring compliance or safe and ethical on, strategies and with regulatory re behaviour of all MRL employees (financial objectives for the Group;

 Executives have responsibility for the efficient and effective implementation and delivery of the ground-rules, policies, strategies and financial objectives, as set by the Board.

-The following matters are expressly reserved for the Board: Overseeing the management of safety, occupational health and environmental matters; appointment, evaluation, rewarding and, if necessary, removal of the Managing Director; establishing appropriate levels of delegation to the Managing Director to allow the Managing Director to manage the business efficiently; review and approval of plans, new investment proposals, major capital and operating expenditures, capital management, acquisitions, divestitures and major funding activities exceeding the delegated authority of the Managing Director; monitoring actual performance against planned performance and providing guidance and support to ensure planned performance is achieved; ensuring that the Group is appropriately positioned to manage significant business risks; satisfying itself that the financial reporting of the Group fairly and accurately sets out the financial position and financial performance of the Group; satisfying itself that there are appropriate reporting systems and controls in place to assure the Board that proper operational, financial, compliance, and internal control processes are in place and functioning appropriately; ensuring that appropriate internal and external audit arrangements are in place and operating effectively; having a framework in place to help ensure that the Group acts legally and responsibly on all matters consistent with the Code of Conduct; and reporting to shareholders.
-Management's responsibilities: Responsibility for the day-to-day operation and administration of the Group is delegated by the Board to the Managing Director.
-Under the guidance and direction of the Managing Director, executives are responsible for day-to-day running of their area of responsibility by: planning the operation and function of areas over which executives have been assigned responsibility, organising the resources necessary to accomplish the required outcomes to meet the goals defined by the Board, ensuring that the plan to achieve the goals is being carried out in such a way that its accomplishment is assured.
+The following matters are expressly reserved for the Board:

+- overseeing the management of safety, occupational health and environmental matters; - appointment, evaluation, rewarding and, if necessary, removal of the Managing Director; - establishing appropriate levels of delegation to the Managing Director to allow the Managing Director to manage the business efficiently: - review and approval of plans, new investment proposals, major capital and operating expenditures, capital management, acquisitions, divestitures and major funding activities exceeding the delegated authority of the Managing Director; - monitoring actual performance against planned performance and providing guidance and support to ensure planned performance is achieved; - ensuring that the Group is appropriately positioned to manage significant business risks; - satisfying itself that the financial reporting of the Group fairly and accurately sets out the financial position and financial performance of the Group; - satisfying itself that there are appropriate reporting systems and controls in place to assure the Board that proper operational, financial, compliance, and internal control processes are in place and functioning appropriately; - ensuring that appropriate internal and external audit arrangements are in place and operating effectively; - having a framework in place to help ensure that the Group acts legally and responsibly on all matters consistent with the Code of Conduct; and - reporting to shareholders.

+Management's responsibilities:

+Responsibility for the day-to-day operation and administration of the Group is delegated by the Board to the Managing Director.

+Under the guidance and direction of the Managing Director, executives are responsible for day-to-day running of their area of responsibility by:

+- planning the operation and function of areas over which executives have been assigned responsibility, - organising the resources necessary to accomplish the required outcomes to meet the goals defined by the Board, - ensuring that the plan to achieve the goals is being carried out in such a way that its accomplishment is assured.